-The Ross Thick-Li-Sparse reciprocal BRDF model kernels are used for correction of the imagery.
+The method uses the Ross-Thick-Li-Sparse reciprocal BRDF model kernels are used for correction of the imagery.
 The various viewing angles of the individual images provided are used as reference points to calibrate the kernel weighting factors and the isotropic component of the BRDF models.
-This model requires a sufficient number of images for good calibration as a variety of incidence and viewing angles are required.
-The following inputs are necessary:
+This model requires a good number of images for good calibration as a variety of incidence and viewing angles are required.